Rickynags/LLM-Powered-G2P/README.md

 Our results demonstrate that LLM-based G2P systems can outperform traditional tools, especially in handling homographs and context-sensitive phonemes, highlighting their potential for underrepresented languages like Persian.

 ## Code
-The code for the experiments and tools described in the paper is provided in this repository.
+The code for the experiments and tools described in the paper is provided in this repository and is accessible in this [colab link](https://colab.research.google.com/drive/1FgWUGkMjnnM4w9jUpZSRuwQlGnqXAhEW?usp=sharing).

 ## Additional Resources